Attio vs HubSpot: CRM Comparison

 All-in-one customer platform (CRM + marketing + sales + service)

-AI GTM intelligence platform (data + signals + execution)
+All-in-one AI GTM Platform (data + signals + execution)

 CRM flexibility